uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/7-shortcuts.md

 # Terminal Shortcuts

-In this section, you will learn how to speed up terminal operations by chaining and auto-completing commands; iterating through previous commands; and erasing and jumping to different sections of command text.
+In this section, you will learn how to speed up terminal operations by chaining and auto-completing commands, iterating through previous commands, and erasing and jumping to different sections of command text.

 ## Chain Commands with `;`